 You are actually attending Université Quisqueya (a university in Haiti), how do you manage it with your career?
 What’s your Major?

-Well it’s not easy.
-But everything is about planning, so I make sure that I plan everything accordingly so neither of them over shadow one and another.
-Studying International Relation, I am on my 6th semester so I have a few left before I can get my bachelor.
+Well, it’s not easy.
+But everything is about planning, so I make sure that I plan everything accordingly so neither of them overshadow one and another.
+Studying International Relation, I am in my 6th semester so I have a few left before I can get my bachelor.

 RAP wasn’t really as popular as it is now back in the day, so when did you know that RAP is something that you would want to do?
 Who or what inspired you to become one?

 I’ve always been a huge fan of RAP as a kid.
-I’ve wrote some songs but it was never my intention to publish anything.
+I’ve written some songs but it was never my intention to publish anything.
 It was all of fun and games.
-Growing up I had a lot of Haitian RAP group that I looked up too .
-The whole reason why I started to put my music out, was when one of my friend got killed in DR (Dominican Republic).
+Growing up I had a lot of Haitian RAP group that I looked up too.
+The whole reason why I started to put my music out, was when one of my friends got killed in DR (Dominican Republic).
 I name the song “Paskem se Ayisyen” (Because I am Haitian).
 It was the 1st song I ever record.
-This song for me was a way to start a revolution, to address things that need to be address .
+This song for me was a way to start a revolution, to address things that need to be addressed .
 From this point on a lot of people started to show interest in me.
 That’s how I got signed to RKM. you can say that when I really started to see that I can make an impact with my music.

 Were you skeptical of how you would be perceived by everyone like your family, friends, especially that you are in school?